A Wizard, a True Star: Critical reception

 The record elicited some mixed reactions.
 Billboard wrote: "Certainly an unusual LP from the singer/writer/producer, filled with varying vocal styles, strange sounds courtesy of Moogs and other exotic instruments, and fine songs from Rundgren and others.
 Set takes some time to grow, but ...
 FM stations should have a ball with this one.
-Less favorably, Creem's Robert Christgau deemed Rundgren "a minor songwriter with major woman problems who's good with the board and has a sense of humor".
-Rolling Stone's James Isaacs reviewed that it was "his most experimental, and annoying, effort to date ...
+Somewhat less favorably, Creem's Robert Christgau deemed Rundgren "a minor songwriter with major woman problems who's good with the board and has a sense of humor".
+Rolling Stone's James Isaacs gave a mixed review of the album, calling it the artist's "most experimental, and annoying, effort to date ...
 I doubt that even the staunchest Rundgren cultists will want to subject themselves to most of the japery on side one, which would be better suited for a cartoon soundtrack.
 On the other hand, side two's restraint, its brimming good humor and its ambience of innocence is irresistible, and helps save A Wizard, A True Star from total disaster."

 Among retrospective assessments of Wizard, music journalist Barney Hoskyns called the record "the greatest album of all time ... a dizzying, intoxicating rollercoaster ride of emotions and genre mutations [that] still sounds more bravely futuristic than any ostensibly cutting-edge electro-pop being made in the 21st Century."
 In MusicHound Rock (1996), Christopher Scapelliti described Wizard as "a fascinating sonic collage that skews his pop-star image 180 degrees".
-Evan Minsker of Pitchfork wrote it was "a trippy, constantly moving album that's as psychedelically detailed as it is (intentionally) creepy—not unlike the Sparks record he had recently helmed."
-Sam Richards of The Guardian compared the album to be "harmonically richer and more ambitiously deranged than The White Album and prefigured Prince's Purple Rain by a decade."
-Mojo editors deemed it "his finest hour."
+Evan Minsker of Pitchfork called it "a trippy, constantly moving album that's as psychedelically detailed as it is (intentionally) creepy—not unlike the Sparks record [Rundgren] had recently helmed."
+Sam Richards of The Guardian called the album "harmonically richer and more ambitiously deranged than The White Album" and claimed that it "prefigured Prince's Purple Rain by a decade."
+Mojo magazine's editors deemed it "his finest hour."
 In 2006, the album was included in the book 1001 Albums You Must Hear Before You Die.

 Conversely, Ben Sisario wrote in The Rolling Stone Album Guide (2004) that Wizard was "an endurance test of stylistic diversity, with just three fully realized songs ('Sometimes I Don't Know What to Feel,' 'International Feel,' and 'Just One Victory') stranded in the midst of so much half-baked sonic decoration."